stivluc/bgames-newsletter/README.md

-Temporary website to subscribe to newsletter before launching
+Landing page for a company, inviting you to subscribe to their newsletter.